 Getting started with a Citrix ADC MPX and VPX SWG appliance

-After installing your Citrix Secure Web Gateway hardware (MPX) or software (VPX) appliance and performing the initial configuration, you are ready to configure it as a secure web gateway appliance to receive traffic.
+After installing your hardware (MPX) or software (VPX) appliance and performing the initial configuration, you are ready to configure it as a secure web gateway appliance to receive traffic.

 OCSP check requires an internet connection to check the validity of certificates.
-If your appliance is not accessible from the internet by using the NSIP address, you must add access control lists (ACLs) to perform NAT from the NSIP address to the subnet IP (SNIP) address, which is accessible from the Internet.
+If your appliance is not accessible from the internet by using the NSIP address, add access control lists (ACLs) to perform NAT from the NSIP address to the subnet IP (SNIP) address.
+The SNIP must be accessible from the Internet.
 For example,

 add ns acl a1 ALLOW -srcIP = <NSIP> -destIP "!=" 10.0.0.0-10.255.255.255 set rnat a1 -natIP <SNIP> apply acls

-- You must specify a DNS name server to resolve domain names.
+- Specify a DNS name server to resolve domain names.
 For more information, see Initial configuration.